Can I Take GCSEs as an Adult? Full Guide for Mature Students

 Benefits of taking GCSEs as an adult

 GCSEs are beneficial for your professional and academic development regardless of the age at which you take them.
-Although the ideal scenario could be sitting for them at 18 years old, after finishing high school, taking them at an adult age brings about the same benefits, and can sometimes be even easier to achieve.
+Although the ideal scenario might be sitting for them at 18 years old, after finishing high school, taking them at an adult age can bring about the same benefits and sometimes be even easier to achieve.

 Personal development and achievement